semantic-flow/sflo/docs/data/notes/9el7ivz22xvt8exiz7tj23f.md

 - Aggregated distributions: on/off for generating top-level rollups
 - Rights & provenance defaults: copyright/licensing/attribution/delegation policies (applied at snapshot time)

-These defaults apply when a node does not specify the setting in its [[resource.node-component.flow.node-config.operational]]; “most specific wins” from parent → service → platform (see [[resource.node-component.flow.node-config.inheritable]] for precedence).
+These defaults apply when a node does not specify the setting in its [[mesh-resource.node-component.flow.node-config.operational]]; “most specific wins” from parent → service → platform (see [[mesh-resource.node-component.flow.node-config.inheritable]] for precedence).

 ## Minimal guidance

 - Keep defaults lightweight; override at the node only when needed
-- Prefer repository‑level templates/css in `_assets/` for consistency (see [[resource.node-component.asset-tree]])
+- Prefer repository‑level templates/css in `_assets/` for consistency (see [[mesh-resource.node-component.asset-tree]])
 - Review defaults when moving/embedding meshes to ensure expected publication behavior